 This is also good news for the quantum tech industry, which is set to grow, too.
-With more quantum computing startups being founded all the time, and with a fair proportion of them based on photonics, TQD thought it a good idea to list the most prominent ones as of 2021.
-A good indicator of the healthy state of the photonics industry within quantum, and how it can thrive further, is that five of the nineteen companies listed here were founded in 2019.
+With more quantum computing startups being founded all the time, and with a fair proportion of them based on photonics, TQD thought it a good idea to list the top photonics companies as of 2022.
+A good indicator of the healthy state of the photonics industry, and how it can thrive further, is that five of the nineteen photonics companies listed here were founded in 2019.

-For the avoidance of doubt, we have mixed up the hardware players providing the underlying photonics equipment, as well as the startups leveraging the equipment to advance quantum technologies.
+For the avoidance of doubt, we have mixed up the hardware companies providing the underlying photonics equipment, as well as the startups leveraging the photonics equipment to advance quantum technologies.

-AegiQ, formed as a spinoff from the University of Sheffield, was founded in 2019 by Maksym Sich, Scott Dufferwiel, Maurice Skolnick, and Jon Heffernan with the goal to manufacture high-calibre quantum photonic applications.
+AegiQ, is one of the top photonics companies formed as a spinoff from the University of Sheffield.
+It was founded in 2019 by Maksym Sich, Scott Dufferwiel, Maurice Skolnick, and Jon Heffernan.
+Their main goal is to manufacture high-calibre quantum photonic applications.

 “Thousands of AegiQ systems will be required in each data centre around the world, as they transition to using quantum technologies for communication and cloud computing.
 Deploying our scalable technology with mass production capabilities into initiatives like this project will position the UK as a world-leader in manufacturing quantum communications.”